To

 e) According to the information explanation given to us and on an overall examination of the financial statements of the Company, we report that the company has not taken any funds from an any entity or person on account of or to meet the obligations of its subsidiaries, associates, or joint ventures.

-f) According to the information and explanations given to us and procedures performed by us, we report that the Company has not raised loans during the year on the pledge of securities held in iis subsidiaries, joint ventures, or associate companies.
+f) According to the information and explanations given to us and procedures performed by us, we report that the Company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures, or associate companies.

-(xi) a) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material traud by the Company or on the Company, noticed or reported during the year, nor have we been informed of any such case by the Management. b) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, a report under Section 143 (12) of the Act, in Form ADT-4, as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 was not required to be filed with the Central Government.
+b) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, a report under Section 143 (12) of the Act, in Form ADT-4, as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 was not required to be filed with the Central Government.
 Accordingly, the reporting under clause 3(xi)(b) of the Order is not applicable to the Company.

 c) As represented to us by the management, there are no whistle-blower complaints received by the Company during the course of audit.
-Accordingly. the provisions stated in paragraph (xi)( c) of the Order is not applicable to company.
+Accordingly, the provisions stated in paragraph (xi)(c) of the Order is not applicable to company.

 (xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi Company.
 Accordingly, paragraph 3 (xii) of the said Order is not applicable.

-(xiii) According to the information and explanation given to us and based on our examination of the records of the Company, transactions with related parties are in compliance with the section 177 and 188 of the Act, wherever applicable and the details of such transactions ha?Je been disclosed in the financial statements as required under Indian Accounting Standard 24 "Related Party Disclosures" specified under Section 133 of the Act.
+(xiii) According to the information and explanation given to us and based on our examination of the records of the Company, transactions with related parties are in compliance with the section 177 and 188 of the Act, wherever applicable and the details of such transactions have been disclosed in the financial statements as required under Indian Accounting Standard 24 "Related Party Disclosures" specified under Section 133 of the Act.

-(xiv) a) In our opinion and based on our examination, the Company has an internal audit system commensurate with the size and nature of its business
+the Company has an internal audit system commensurate with the size and nature of its business.

-b) We have considered the internal audit reports of the Company issued for the period under audit, in determining the nature, timing and extent of our audit procedures
+b) We have considered the internal audit reports of the Company issued for the period under audit, in determining the nature, timing and extent of our audit procedures.

-(xvi) a) In our opinion and according lo the information and explanation given to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
+and explanation given to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.

 b) In our opinion, the Company has not conducted any Non-Banking Financial or Housing Finance activities without any valid Certificate of Registration from Reserve Bank of India.
 Hence, the reporting under paragraph clause 3 (xvi)(b) of the Order are not applicable to the Company.

 c) The Company is not a Core investment Company (CIC) as defined in the regulations made by Reserve Bank of India.
-Hence,. the reporting under paragraph clause 3 (xvi)(c) of the Order are not applicable to the Company
+Hence, the reporting under paragraph clause 3 (xvi)(c) of the Order are not applicable to the Company.

 d) The Company does not have any CIC as a part of its group.
-Hence, the provisions stated in paragraph clause 3 (xvi)(d) of the Order are not applicable to the Company
+Hence, the provisions stated in

 (xvii) According to the information and explanation given to us and based on our examination of the overall financial statements of the Company, the Company has not incurred cash losses in the current financial year and in the immediately preceding financial year.

-(xix) According to the information and explanations giver. to us and based on our examination of financial ratios, ageing and expected date of realisation of financial assets and payment of liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans, we are of the opinion that no material uncertainty exists as on the date of audit report and the Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+(xix) According to the information and explanations given to us and based on our examination of financial ratios, ageing and expected date of realisation of financial assets and payment of liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans, we are of the opinion that no material uncertainty exists as on the date of audit report and the Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.

-(xx) (a) According to the information and explanation given to us and based on our examination of the records of the Company has already spent the required amount as per the section 135 of the said Act.
+given to us and based on our examination of the records of the Company has already spent the required amount as per the section 135 of the said Act.

 (b) Since there is not any amount remaining unspent under section (5) of the section 135 of the Act and hence clause (xx)(b) is not applicable.